rohithateappple/MegaGridDocumentation/docs/code/pathfinding.md

 ``LerpSpeed`` -  Speed of movement.

-``Delay`` - Delay between each movement, increase for tile-to-tile movement
+``Delay`` - Delay between each movement, increase for tile-to-tile movement.

 ---